-Ariana Grande's 2018 Met Gala Look Is Literally A Work Of Art
+Ariana Grande's Met Gala Dress Is Literally A Work Of Art — But Her Gigantic Bow Stole The Show

 The Met Gala is one of the most high profile red carpets of the calendar year, and getting an invite to attend is akin to proving one has really made it to the A-list of fashion.
 This year, the first time attendees include Ariana Grande.
 Her red carpet stature had been on an upward trajectory as her career grew, but after a year off, this marks her first major red carpet moment of 2018.
 And with a new album and new music to hype, Ariana Grande's 2018 Met Gala look is one for the Top Ten looks.